MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-visualize-overview.md

 ---
 # Visualize integrations overview

-amounts of data.
 Azure Data Explorer integrates with various visualization tools, so you can visualize your data and share the results across your organization.
 This data can be transformed into actionable insights to make an impact on your business.

 Data visualization and reporting is a critical step in the data analytics process.
 Azure Data Explorer supports many BI services so you can use the one that best fits your scenario and budget.